Howling II: Your Sister Is a Werewolf: Production

-While the first The Howling was a financial hit, producer Steven Lane never saw any of the profits due to the poor financial standing of Avco Embassy Pictures which offset several unrelated costs towards The Howling and consuming much of the film's revenue in the process.
+While the first The Howling was a financial hit, producer Steven Lane never saw any of the profits due to the poor financial standing at Avco Embassy Pictures which offset several unrelated costs towards The Howling and consuming much of the film's revenue in the process.
 As Lane had bought out co-producer Jack Crawford prior to the first film's release, he possessed the sequel rights but couldn't make a direct-sequel to the original film as those rights belonged to Avco Embassy.
 As Lane was determined to turn a profit from his participation in The Howling, he entered into a deal with Hemdale Film Corporation.
 Philippe Mora became involved as he directed A Breed Apart for Hemdale and had not yet been paid with Hemdale arranging a deal that if he directed Howling II he'd be paid for both films.
 Both pre-production and production were subject to numerous stops and location changes as Hemdale had misrepresented their financial standing to Lane in their agreement.
 Gary Brandner rewrote the script multiple times to account for the numerous times the production was forced to change locations.
 The film's effects artist, Steve Johnson, who would return to provide work for additional installments in the series, stated that Hemdale's financial situation was also responsible for the poor quality of the special effects, as many of them were added in post several months after filming had wrapped.

 This film is the only Howling sequel that directly follows the original film's events and is also the only Howling film to feature the input of the original novelist, Gary Brandner.
 Brandner was critical of the original 1981 film, which was only a loose adaptation of his 1977 novel, and some elements of this sequel may have been deliberately divergent from the previous film, though some (such as this film's retconning of the worldwide revelation of the existence of werewolves) seem to be accidental.